 Accommodation and food are good, the beach is gorgeous and the pace relaxing.
 Even the wi-fi works in Kovalam, making for a stress-free stay.

-If you need our full India content archive, it’s here.
+If you need our full India travel blog guide, tips and directory, it’s here.

 The beach is stunning and the lighthouse looks as if it’s been planted on top of the rusty-red rocks purely to look good on holiday photos.
 The colours are so bright and sharp it could be a child’s drawing.
 The sea is blue and the waves are ideal for children to play.
 The sand is fine and has sparkling black grains running through it, the beach slopes away gently giving shallow areas for paddling.
 The lifeguards keep swimmers under their watchful gaze in the middle of the beach, the surfers take the edges.
 You can hire body boards and have an hour of fun for 100Rps.